If you were injured at work, you need to take three basic, initial steps:

 Journal your injuries:

 Workers’ compensation is affected by the extent to which your injuries affect your ability to work.
 If your injuries make it painful to do your job or if they simply make your job harder to do or take longer to complete, take note of these details in your journal.

 Your claims administrator will have access to all your medical reports.
 Request copies of everything.

 You need to document any conversation you have that relates to the workplace accident and/or the injuries that resulted from the incident.

 Workers’ compensation is based completely on your ability to work.
 You want to be able to demonstrate that your workplace injury has affected your income and your ability to perform the duties of your job.
-Organize past pay stubs, checks, time sheets and file them along with current and future proofs of work schedule and pay.
+Organize past pay stubs, checks, and time sheets.
+File them along with current and future proofs of work schedule and pay.

 Workers’ compensation provides for reimbursement for any out-of-pocket expenses you have incurred in relation to your injury.
 Be sure to save receipts for medicine, travel expenses associated with attending medical visits, etc.